Ami-Solution/amishop-contracts/README.md

 -Decentralised moderation.
 -Decentralized KYC

-Upgradable VS unpgradable
+Upgradable VS non-upgradable
-Those smart contracts are unupgradable, only the funds and certification are on a separate contract, but for the data structure and the logic, we are sure that we will have to change many things on the future, so we keep things simple and cheaper in gas by having logic and data in the smart contract.
+Some of these smart contracts may not be upgradable, only the funds and certification are due to reside on a separate contract which is upgrable, but for the data structure and the logic, we believe that many changes will come into play, so we keep things simple and cheaper in gas by having logic and data in the smart contract.
-If someone register a point on the contract and we deploy a new version, we will manually load all the active point on the new smart contract.
+If someone registers a new point of Sale (POS) on the outdated contract during migration phase, a manual load with all deltas may have to be reprocessed onto the new smart contract.

 ## Getting Started